saidharani13/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 **3. Step**

-A step represents one effect of the automation.
+Step: A step represents one effect of the automation.
 A step could be defined as a GitHub Action, or another unit, like printing something to the console.

 **4. Actions**